How to Build a Daily Mindfulness Habit with AI

 - When you sit down at your desk

 Write a simple if then plan: If I sit down with coffee, then I open my mindfulness app and do my minimum practice.
 This is the backbone of a daily mindfulness habit.
+If mornings are unrealistic, a bedtime anchor can work just as well—especially if you use a repeatable evening meditation for sleep routine instead of browsing for a different session every night.

 Use AI to reduce decision fatigue